 - He also gets paired up ironically in the second game with Akechi Mitsuhide, his future killer.
 However, in his ending he actually survives, killing Mitsuhide instead and shows that he is in fact capable of feelings of remorse and regret.

 - Ninja Gaiden identifies him as the original patron of the Hayabusa clan, funding the construction of their Hidden Ninja Village to defend the sacred peak of Mt.
 Fuji from evil forces.

 - Nobunaga is the final boss of the Neo Geo fighting game Ninja Master's, complete with a pair of flaming swords and a posessed demonic cape.

-- In Inindo, Nobunaga is the Big Bad.
+- In Inindo, Nobunaga is the Big Bad, and survives the attack on the Honnoji.
 But through careful play, he can die when historically supposed to (Shocks!) and be replaced by a random guy who appears for no reason with his demon-pet.
 Woowee!